-Traditional warehouse automation systems, such as conveyor or sortation, can take 12 to 24 months to go live and as much as five years to achieve ROI.
+Larger warehouse automation systems, such as conveyor or sortation, can take 12 to 24 months to go live and as much as five years to achieve ROI.
 There is often a lot of manual labor and planning required given the large footprint and weight of such equipment.
 AMRs provide a faster alternative for implementing automation and are safer, customizable and designed to work with your existing warehouse processes and staff.
 Some robotics systems, such as 6 River Systems’ solution, can be implemented in as little as four weeks and produce ROI within a year.

 6. Streamlined onboarding & training

 7. Robust equipment reliability

 The upkeep of equipment is an important factor in warehouse operations.
 Equipment breakdowns can cause major delays and bring operations to a standstill; a classic example of this is a conveyor breakdown.
 By adding autonomous robots to existing operations, it’s possible to improve the reliability of the overall system.
 Warehouse robots can be moved, serviced and replaced quickly to keep your operation continuously running with minimal delays.